holochain/holochain-rust/README.md

 ### App Spec Driven Development
 In adding significant changes and new features to Holochain, we follow a specific test-driven development protocol:
-1. Start by creating a branch in this repository and modifying the example app in the app-spec directory to demonstrates an actual implementation of the use of the new feature, including tests that would pass if the feature were actually implemented.
+1. Start by creating a branch in this repository and modifying the example app in the app_spec directory to demonstrates an actual implementation of the use of the new feature, including tests that would pass if the feature were actually implemented.
 1. Create a pull request on that branch for the development team to talk about and discuss the suggested change.
 The PR triggers Continuous Integration tests which will initially fail.
-1. Do any development necessary in core or hdk crates of this repo to actually implement the feature demonstrated in `app-spec`
+1. Do any development necessary in core or hdk crates of this repo to actually implement the feature demonstrated in `app_spec`
 1. Finally, when the feature is fully implemented, the CI tests should turn green and the branch can be merged.

-In this way `app-spec` works as a living specification with example app to build against.
+In this way `app_spec` works as a living specification with example app to build against.

 Some helpful links: